Escalating Weighing on Oil Prices

-Crude explorers deployed fewer rigs in U.S. fields this week amid an escalating U.S.-China trade war that weighed on oil prices.
+Crude explorers deployed fewer rigs in U.S. fields this week amid an escalating weighing on oil prices a trade war between U.S. and China.

 Read & Listen: Full article here

 If you have further questions related to the [insert target keyword] topic, feel free to reach out to us here.